MicrosoftDocs/ATADocs/ATPDocs/setting-syslog.md

     -   Format in which to send the data RFC 3164 or 5424

-2. Enter the workspace portal URL.
+2. Enter the workspace URL.

 3. Enter your Azure Active Directory user name and password and click **Log in**.